kubeshop/testkube-docs/docs/articles/install/4-advanced-install.md

 ### Invitations

-Users will now have to be invited within the dashboard.
+Users will now have to be invited within the Dashboard.
 You can configure the SMTP server and Testkube will send e-mail invitations, alternatively new users will join the organisation without explicitly accepting the invitation.

 ```yaml
 testkube-cloud-api: